zohaibshahzadTO/Java-Object-Oriented-Programming-Walkthrough/Advanced User Interfaces/ReadME.md

 Anyone who has ever used a graphical user interface is familiar with pull-down menus.
 At the top of the frame is a menu bar that contains the top-level menus.
 Each menu is a collection of menu items and submenus.

 The sample program for this section builds up a small but typical menu and traps the action events from the menu items.
 The program allows the user to specify the font for a label by selecting a face name, font size, and font style.
 In Java it is easy to create these menus.

+You add the menu bar to the frame:

+   *public class MyFrame extends JFrame
+    {
+      public MyFrame()
+      {
+        JMenuBar menuBar = new JMenuBar();
+        setJMenuBar(menuBar);
+        . . .
+      }
+      . . .
+    }*

+Menus are then added to the menu bar:

+   *JMenu fileMenu = new JMenu("File");
+    JMenu fontMenu = new JMenu("Font");
+    menuBar.add(fileMenu);
+    menuBar.add(fontMenu);*

+You add menu items and submenus with the add method:

+   *JMenuItem exitItem = new JMenuItem("Exit");
+    fileMenu.add(exitItem);
+    JMenu styleMenu = new JMenu("Style");
+    fontMenu.add(styleMenu); // A submenu*

+A menu item has no further submenus.
+When the user selects a menu item, the menu item sends an action event.
+Therefore, you want to add a listener to each menu item:

+   *ActionListener listener = new ExitItemListener();
+    exitItem.addActionListener(listener);*

+You add action listeners only to menu items, not to menus or the menu bar.
+When the user clicks on a menu name and a submenu opens, no action event is sent.
+To keep the program readable, it is a good idea to use a separate method for each menu or set of related menus.
+For example,

+   *public JMenu createFaceMenu()
+    {
+      JMenu menu = new JMenu("Face");
+      menu.add(createFaceItem("Serif"));
+      menu.add(createFaceItem("SansSerif"));
+      menu.add(createFaceItem("Monospaced"));
+      return menu;
+    }*

+Now consider the createFaceItem method.
+It has a string parameter variable for the name of the font face.
+When the item is selected, its action listener needs to

+1. Set the current face name to the menu item text.
+2. Make a new font from the current face, size, and style, and apply it to the label.

+We have three menu items, one for each supported face name.
+Each of them needs to set a different name in the first step.
+Of course, we can make three listener classes SerifListener, SansSerifListener, and MonospacedListener, but that is not very elegant.
+After all, the actions only vary by a single string.
+We can store that string inside the listener class and then make three objects of the same listener class:

+   *class FaceItemListener implements ActionListener
+    {
+      private String name;
+      public FaceItemListener(String newName) { name = newName; }

+      public void actionPerformed(ActionEvent event)
+      {
+        faceName = name; // Sets an instance variable of the frame class setLabelFont();
+      }
+    }*

+Now we can install a listener object with the appropriate name:

+   *public JMenuItem createFaceItem(String name)
+    {
+      JMenuItem item = new JMenuItem(name);
+      ActionListener listener = new FaceItemListener(name);
+      item.addActionListener(listener);
+      return item;
+    }*

+This approach is still a bit tedious.
+We can do better by using a local inner class.
+When we move the declaration of the inner class inside the createFaceItem method, the actionPerformed method can access the name parameter variable directly.
+However, we need to observe a technical rule.
+Because name is a local variable, it must be declared as final to be accessible from an inner class method.

+  *public JMenuItem createFaceItem(final String name) {
+    // Final variables can be accessed from an inner class method class FaceItemListener implements ActionListener { // a local inner class public void actionPerformed(ActionEvent event) {
+        faceName = name; // Accessed the local variable name setLabelFont();
+      }
+    }
+  }
+  JMenuItem item = new JMenuItem(name);
+  ActionListener listener = new FaceItemListener();
+  item.addActionListener(listener);
+  return item;*

+# Using Timer Events for Animations